Survey says: Big dog breeds more popular than small pups

 Afghan Hound

-The Afghan Hound is a sighthound that was originally bred to hunt by sight.
-The dogs can creep up swiftly and silently, before running down their prey.
+The Afghan Hound is a sighthound initially bred to hunt by sight.
+The dogs can creep up swiftly and silently before running down their prey.

 Irish Wolfhound

-The Irish Wolfhound is a giant dog that was originally bred to hunt by sight.
+The Irish Wolfhound is a giant dog initially bred to hunt by sight.
 Despite their size, these big dogs can run down their prey by creeping up swiftly and silently.

 The Great Pyrenees

-These big working dogs were originally bred to herd sheep.
+These big working dogs were initially bred to herd sheep.
 The Great Pyrenees is a nimble-footed breed that is territorial and protective.
-The dogs also are nocturnal and have a keen sense of hearing.
+The dogs are also nocturnal and have a keen sense of hearing.

 Belgian Malinois